lilwindax/Digit_Recognition_System/README.md

         - Resize all images to a uniform size
         - Apply gaussian filter over image
         - Delcare CLAHE parameters and apply over image

+Segmentation:

+      - Apply segmentation technique which is unique to every digit to optimize best ROI detection
+      - Store segmented image and Mask image

+Feature Extraction:

+      - Define features to be generated for the Region props technique
+      - Feed segmented image and Mask image to the region props function along with the features to be generated

+Post-processing:

+      - Scale data produced by Region props technique
+      - Transform data using Min Max scaler

+Model implementation:

+      - Implement Artificial Neural Network class with Backpropigation functionality
+      - Define number of Hidden layers and iteration number
+      - Call ANN model and pass X, Y dataset from the post-processing stage
+      - Train model

+Evaluation metrics:

+      - Accuracy percentage
+      - Mean absolute error
+      - Confusion Matrix